Sharing on Eagle Using Globus

 Groups are constructs that enable multi-user data collaboration.
 A PI (and an Access Manager) can create new groups, add members to them and share a guest collection with a group of collaborators.

-Note Members of groups do not need to have an ALCF account.
+Note Members of groups do not need to have ALCF accounts.

 6. What are some of the Common Errors you see and what do they mean?